 We believe that RSHE is a partnership between school and parents and carers.
 We recognise that parents and carers are the first teachers of their children and welcome their engagement with our PSHE programme.
 It is important that PSHE delivered in school is explored in more detail within the context of individual families.
-Parents and carers will be able to access the RSHE mapping documents through the school website where it will be explained when RSHE will take place in different year groups and what will be covered.
+Parents and carers will be able to access the RSHE mapping documents through the school website and emails with specific information about drop-down day content, where it will be explained when RSHE will take place in different year groups and what will be covered.

-We will also consult with parents and carers on an annual basis about any needs they may have in relation to our RSHE programme - using parent and carer satisfaction questionnaires that will be made available to all.
+We will also consult with parents and carers periodically about any needs they may have in relation to our RSHE programme - using parent and carer satisfaction questionnaires that will be made available to all.